Skip to main content

 If a workflow is stale or degraded, the response should say so instead of pretending nothing is wrong.

-monitor - freshness claim posture: use the dashboard artifact and form-level telemetry, not generic real-time language
+• freshness claims use form-level telemetry, not generic real-time language